joshuanallen/PyBer_Analysis/README.md

 2. Time-series graph of the weekly fares for each city type
 3. Recommend action items based on the results of the action items

+Ride data has been provided for the timeframe of January 1, 2019 to April 30, 2019 and includes 2 data sources.
+Ride data source includes city ride was started, datetime data, fare, and ride id.
+City data source provided lists cities in which rides were taken, number of drivers in the city, and the type of city based on the urban, suburban, and rural categories.

 ## Resources
 - Data Source: ride_data.csv, city_data.csv
 - Software: Python 3.7.6, Jupyter Notebook, Matplotlib,